WiSCON 40 AUCTION IN THE CAN

 The main 2016 Tiptree Auction was held on May 28, 2016, at Wiscon 40, in Madison, Wisconsin .
 New auctioneer Sumana Harihareswara stepped into the shoes (or Superman pants?) of Ellen Klages and put her own stamp on a long tradition.

 The pants went to Nicole and Brit, who were doing the extremely hard work of translating Sumana’s patter onto the screen through CART (Communication Access Real-Time Transcription).
 Other auction items ranged from a signed Octavia Butler first edition to Space Babe’s blaster, not to mention the opportunity to see Sumana smash a “Pilates for Weight Loss” DVD with a hammer.

 Now the auction items are all put away for next time … but next time looks like it will be sooner than the next WisCon.
 Watch this space for an announcement of a surprise upcoming short auction!

 How do I donate something to A Future Auction?

-Let us know what you’re donating by filling out one of two forms.
-Use this form if your donation is a book and this form if it’s something other than a book.
+Let us know what you’re donating by filling out this form.
 We will accept donations by mail between WisCons (we’ll respond to your form with details).